A simple virtual element-based flux recovery on quadtree: Introduction

-To approximate \eqref{eq:model} taking advantage of the adaptive mesh refinement (AMR) to save valuable computational resources, the adaptive finite element method on quadtree mesh is among the most popular ones in the engineering and scientific computing community \cite{Demkowicz;Oden;Rachowicz;Hardy:1989Toward,Yerry;Shephard:1983modified,Ainsworth;Senior:1997Aspects} with lots of mature software packages \cite{Bangerth;Hartmann;Kanschat:2007deal.II,:Modular} as it provides preferable performance in the aspects of the accuracy and robustness \cite{Yerry;Shephard:1984Automatic} over simplicial ones.
-To guide the AMR, one possible way is through the a posteriori error estimation \cite{Oden;Demkowicz;Rachowicz;Westermann:1989Toward} to construct computable quantities to indicate the location that the mesh needs to be refined/coarsened, thus to balance the spacial distribution of the error which improves the accuracy per computing power.
+To approximate \eqref{eq:model}, taking advantage of the adaptive mesh refinement (AMR) to save valuable computational resources, the adaptive finite element method on quadtree mesh is among the most popular ones in the engineering and scientific computing community \cite{Demkowicz;Oden;Rachowicz;Hardy:1989Toward}.
+Compared with simplicial meshes, quadtree meshes provide preferable performance in the aspects of the accuracy and robustness.
+There are lots of mature software packages (e.g., \cite{mfem,Bangerth;Hartmann;Kanschat:2007deal.II}) on quadtree meshes.
+To guide the AMR, one possible way is through the \emph{a posteriori} error estimation to construct computable quantities to indicate the location that the mesh needs to be refined/coarsened, thus to balance the spacial distribution of the error which improves the accuracy per computing power.
 Residual-based and recovery-based error estimators are among the most popular ones used.
-In terms of accuracy, the recovery-based error estimator shows more appealing attributes \cite{Zienkiewicz;Zhu:1992superconvergentpart1,Yan;Zhou:2001Gradient,Bank;Xu:2003Asymptotically,Naga;Zhang:2004posteriori}.
+In terms of accuracy, the recovery-based error estimator shows more appealing attributes \cite{Zienkiewicz;Zhu:1992superconvergentpart1,Bank.Xu:2003Asymptotically}.